hpcaitech/ColossalAI/docs/parallelization.md

         ]
 ```

 You can set the number of pipeline stages in your configuration file.
-When pipeline size is larger than 1, ColossalAI
+When pipeline size is larger than 1, Colossal-AI
 will automatically creates the pipeline schedule which defines the forward and backward step.
 You can specify how many microbatches
 to run in each step in the `schedule` configuration.